Frugal and Friendly Places to Retire in the US

 Summers are hot and humid and winters are cold and wet, but hurricanes tend to avoid this area.
-The town is 20 minutes' drive to the Dallas/Fort Worth International Airport and there are plenty of health care options.
+The town is 20 minutes' drive to the Dallas/Fort Worth International Airport, and there are plenty of health care options.

 8. Jefferson City, Missouri

-Located halfway between St. Louis and Kansas City, Jefferson City is a quaint, historic town of 43,000.
+Located halfway between St. Louis and Kansas City, Jefferson City — Missouri's capital city — is a quaint, historic town of 43,000.
 With more than 30 retirement and assisted living communities in the city, this is a town that both welcomes and cares for its retirees.

 7. Iowa City, Iowa

-Iowa City’s downtown has a lovely riverfront and Literary Walk with commemorative plaques, green treed streets, and a shopping mall.
-The median home price here is about $280,000, and crime is well below the national average.
+Iowa City’s downtown has a lovely riverfront and Literary Walk with commemorative plaques, green-treed streets and a shopping mall.
+The median home value here is $228,500, and crime is well below the national average.